(AASHTO DESIGNATION: T-265

 - The soil sample should be loosely placed in the container.

 - Mass should be found carefully.

-- Moisture content plays an important role in understanding the behavior of soil.
+- Moisture content of soil plays an important role in understanding the behavior of soil.

-- It shows the degree of compaction of soil in the field.
+- Moisture content of soil shows the degree of compaction of soil in the field.